Company Reg. No. 23002/059/060

 2. Restricted Area Permit (RAP)

-This is the most important permit for Manaslu trekking.
+This is the most important permit for the Manaslu trek.
 Because the region is a restricted zone, independent trekkers are not allowed.

 Cost (per person):

-👉 Important: To obtain a RAP, you must trek with a registered guide.
+Important: To obtain a RAP, trekking with a registered guide is required.

 3. Annapurna Conservation Area Permit (ACAP)